What You Should Know About Birth Injuries and Brain Damage

 Complications from brain damage

 Brain damage can result in a host of issues in infants, and some of them might not be fully diagnosed or recognized until they are older.
-While you have two years from the injury in the state of Michigan to file a malpractice claim, the law of discovery may be considered if the symptoms did not appear until later.
+Although the statute of limitations in Michigan states you have two years from the injury in the state of Michigan to file a malpractice claim, the law of discovery may be considered if the symptoms did not appear until later.
 Complications can include:

 - Cerebral Palsy